 - Drain and rinse the beans and boil them in fresh water until they are almost done (about 1 hour, they should be soft but not too soft).

 - Add the apple cider vinegar into the beans and let them boil for another 15-20 minutes.
 Drain the beans and put them back into the casserole.
 There should be no water left, but don’t let them be too dry either.
 Cool the beans until they are at room temperature ( so the heat doesn’t kill the tempeh starter).

 - Add the starter and stir it in real good.

 - Take out the ziplock bags.
 Use a fork or something pointy and make 4-6 holes in the bags, right through them (holes on both sides).

 - Put the beans in the bags, they should be full.
 Make a rectangle, it should be quite firm.
-Place the blocks in a dehydrator at 40 degrees, or in an incubator or in the oven at with only the light turned on.
+Place the blocks in a dehydrator at 35 degrees (most dehydrators are minimum 41 degrees, they won’t work), or in an incubator or in the oven at with only the light turned on.
 For best result, place something heavy on top of the blocks.
 For instance a wooden board with books/casseroles etc on top.

 - Let them sit here for about24 to 48 hours.
 It’s easy to see when they are done, they are white all over (mould, this is really healthy).

 - Put them in the fridge or freezer and put them in cubes into casseroles, or fry them with marinade/spices etc. Delicious!